 Wear an apron to protect your clothes.
 And an apron that doesn't have any pockets that can hide little bits of lye is best.
-So the best apron for soapmaking is this one here on Amazon.
 It's just a plain adjustable apron that's comfy and easy to wash is the perfect choice.

 Keep rags and paper towel handy just in case there is a spill that needs to be cleaned up right away.
 Check out these pink shop towels on Amazon.
 They work great and they are washable.

 We hope you found this list of soapmaking equipment helpful!
 Please Pin this to your board so that you can find it again later.

 Comments will be approved before showing up.